 If you are unable to gain access to the property due to tenants self-isolating, or if you are unable to book a registered gas engineer to carry out the work due to a shortage of available engineers, you will be expected to show that you took reasonable steps to comply with the law.
 This will need to include records of communication with the tenant and details of your engineers attempts to gain access.
 You should seek to arrange the safety check as soon as all parties are available.

 If you anticipate difficulties in gaining access as the COVID-19 situation progresses, you have the flexibility to carry out annual gas safety checks two months before the deadline date.
 Landlords can have the annual gas safety checks at their properties carried out any time from 10 to 12 calendar months after the previous check and still retain the original deadline date as if the check had been carried out exactly 12 months after the previous check.

 We recommend that you arrange your annual gas safety checks as early as possible.
-This will allow tenants time to self-isolate for a period of 14 days (in line with current guidelines) should they need to and it will also allow for gas engineers being unavailable due to illness.
+This will allow tenants time to self-isolate (in line with current guidelines) should they need to and it will also allow for gas engineers being unavailable due to illness.
 The two-month period to carry out annual gas safety checks should provide adequate resilience in most situations.

 By law Landlords must:

 Ensure gas pipework is maintained and repaired, flues and appliances are in a safe condition

 Ensure a gas safety check on all gas appliances and flue is carried out annually.
 Tenants can report Landlords to HSE if this is not carried out, so it's important to remember!